Limone81/FS22-Multi-Terrain-Angle/README.md

 1) converting "maps/data/densityMap_ground.gdm" with GRLE-converter (you can get this from https://gdn.giants-software.com/downloads.php) into PNG, original from map folder should be deleted. (**Attention:** path could vary depending on your folder structure)

-2) copy attached "terrainShader.xml" into your map folder
+2) copy attached "terrainShader.xml" into your maps folder

-3) copy attached "fieldGround.xml" into your map folder
+3) copy attached "fieldGround.xml" into your maps folder

 4) editing map.i3D with text editor like notepad++ or anything else